gandolh/Stepik2.0/Licenta/Licenta.Db/readme.md

 Exercice (quiz or code)
 Quiz variants
 Student
-Profesor
+Teacher
 Submissions

 One course has many Lessons
-one course has one or many profesors one course has many students profesor has many courses
+one course has one or many Teacher one course has many students
+Teacher has many courses
 One lesson has code exercise or quiz exercise
 (quiz) exercise has quiz variants one exercise has many submisions